-If a member of staff has any concern about a pupil's welfare, they will act on them immediately by speaking to the DSL or a deputy.
+If a member of staff has any concern about a child's welfare, they will act on them immediately by speaking to the DSL or a deputy.

-6.1 The first steps to be taken should a member of staff have reasonable cause to suspect that a pupil or young person is suffering or is likely to suffer significant harm is to ensure the Online Safety of that pupil or young person and others who may be judged to be at risk of abuse.
+6.1 The first steps to be taken should a member of staff have reasonable cause to suspect that a child or young person is suffering or is likely to suffer significant harm is to ensure the Online Safety of that child or young person and others who may be judged to be at risk of abuse.

-Consultation must take place with the Designated Safeguarding Lead (or named deputy) who will be the most appropriate person to initiate any referral, or the member of staff may make a referral directly to the host local authority for the pupil in question i.e. Derbyshire Starting Point 01629533190 or Derby City First Contact Team 01332 641172
+Consultation must take place with the Designated Safeguarding Lead (or named deputy) who will be the most appropriate person to initiate any referral, or the member of staff may make a referral directly to the host local authority for the child in question i.e. Derby City First Contact Team 01332 641172 or Derbyshire Starting Point 01629 533190